FlorianS4/project_4_django/README.md

 - ![Stencil font image](/docs/readme-images/font-image-banner.png)

     [Stencil](https://fonts.google.com/specimen/Stardos+Stencil?preview.text=GAMECRIT&query=Stencil)
-- Stencil was picked as font for my Banner heading.
+- Stencil was picked as font for my hero image heading.

 - Sans Serif was chosen as a backup font, in case the main font is not imported into the website, or there is a problem with the browser.